-RMBC's 2015 SHMA suggested that there will be a 25% increase in the number of over 65s within the borough within the life of the Core Strategy.
+Rotherham has an ageing population (RMBC's 2019 Strategic Housing Market Assessment).
 The impact of this being that many homes are not suitable for people's changing needs, especially those in later life.

-This section visually demonstrates how Lifetime Homes principles can be embedded in designs at the initial conceptual design stage.
+This section visually demonstrates how accessible dwellings principles can be embedded in designs at the initial conceptual design stage.
 When these design considerations are included at the initial design stage it can lead to no or minimal additional costs when compared to the costs of retrofitting existing properties to meet these standards.